Selected recent reviews, press articles, and interviews.

 NEWS: The Art Newspaper, March 2017, New Professorial position dedicated to contemporary art and culture of Middle East (Gareth Harris).
 “BCU has created the position to address the fact that there is currently no postgraduate programme offering degrees in the field of visual culture in the Middle East.
 The idea is to create a globally significant research cluster for postgraduates and PhD research students to study visual culture in the Middle East at BCU, in partnership with other organisations based in the [Middle East] region …”

-Review: Monocle, Future Imperfect: Contemporary Art Practices and Cultural Institutions in the Middle East, March 2017.
+Review: Monocle, March 2017.
+Review of Future Imperfect: Contemporary Art Practices and Cultural Institutions in the Middle East.

 “The complexities of the Middle East can befuddle the most experienced pundits.
 So for a bit of context about the health of the arts there, this compendium of essays explores how the dust has settled after a series of revolutions that rocked the region – and what these shifts might mean for the Middle East’s complex but simmering art scene…” Link to book.